MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
-## Step 6 - Include the WebView2.h C++ header to your project, in HelloWebView.cpp
+## Step 6 - Include the WebView2.h C++ header in your project, in HelloWebView.cpp

 Above, we did the following: